awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 P2 instances use NVIDIA Tesla K80 GPUs and are designed for general purpose GPU computing using the CUDA or OpenCL programming models\.
 P2 instances provide high\-bandwidth networking, powerful single and double precision floating\-point capabilities, and 12 GiB of memory per GPU, which makes them ideal for deep learning, graph databases, high\-performance databases, computational fluid dynamics, computational finance, seismic analysis, molecular modeling, genomics, rendering, and other server\-side GPU compute workloads\.

 P2 instances support NVIDIA GPUDirect peer to peer transfers\.
 For more information, see [NVIDIA GPUDirect](https://developer.nvidia.com/gpudirect)\.

+## Video transcoding instances<a name="video-transcoding"></a>

+These instances are designed to accelerate video transcoding workloads, such as live broadcast, video conferencing, and just\-in\-time transcoding\.
+<a name="vt1-instances"></a>
+**VT1 instances**
+VT1 instances feature Xilinx Alveo U30 media accelerators and are designed for live video transcoding workloads\.
+These instances offer up to 8 Xilinx Alveo U30 acceleration cards, provide up to 192 GB of system memory, and up to 25 Gbps of network bandwidth\.
+VT1 instances feature H\.264/AVC and H\.265/HEVC codecs and support up to 4K UHD resolutions for multi\-stream video transcoding\.

+There are a variety of ways that you can get started:
++ Launch a VT1 instance using the Xilinx U30 AMIs on AWS Marketplace\.
++ Launch a VT1 instance using your own AMI and install the [Xilinx U30 drivers and Xilinx Video SDK](https://xilinx.github.io/video-sdk/)\.
++ Launch a container instance using a VT1 instance and an Amazon ECS\-optimized AMI\.
++ Create an Amazon EKS cluster with nodes running VT1 instances\.

+For more information, see [Amazon EC2 VT1 Instances](https://aws.amazon.com/ec2/instance-types/vt1/)\.

 ## Instances with AWS Inferentia<a name="aws-inferentia-instances"></a>